HDFGroup/cve_hdf5/CVE_list-1_12.md

 | [CVE-2016-4330](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-4330)            | ✅       | ✅       | ✅       | ✅       |

 ## NOTES
-* No test files are available for the 2016 CVE issues as Talos doesn't release proof-of-vulnerability files.
-We will add our own proof-of-vulnerability files in the future.
-* CVE-2021-45832 has no known proof of vulnerability file.
-We will attempt to create our own.
+1. CVE-2021-45832 has no known proof of vulnerability file.
+The H5E code that could produce an infinite loop has been reworked, but without a vulnerable file or test program it's difficult to tell if this issue has been fixed.
+The stack trace provided with the CVE only contains part of the trace, so we don't even know the entry point into the library.
-* CVE-2021-31009 is not a specific vulnerability against HDF5.
+2. CVE-2021-31009 is not a specific vulnerability against HDF5.
-* CVE-2022-25942, CVE-2022-25972, and CVE-2022-26061 are not tested.
+3. CVE-2022-25942, CVE-2022-25972, and CVE-2022-26061 are not tested.
 Those vulnerabilities involve the high-level GIF tools and can be avoided by disabling those tools at build time.